 Her powerful, dynamic and colourful photos of Anna promoting the forthcoming album Hunter were published accompanying the article-interview titled Rock ‘roll’ isn’t over – male rockers are, by Neil McCormick, on the digital and paper versions of The Telegraph in the morning of 12th August 2018. © Rii Schroer

-The Italian FILIPPO VENTURI photographed Anna Calvi in Rimini last 31st July (Percuotere la Mente Festival), when she performed for the very first time the songs from her last album ‘Hunter’.
+The Italian FILIPPO VENTURI photographed Anna Calvi in Rimini on 31st July 2018 (Percuotere la Mente Festival), when she performed for the very first time the songs from her last album ‘Hunter’.
 This beautiful photo appeared in a colored version on the German magazine Der Spiegel on 31st August 2018.
 This April the portrait was shortlisted at Kolga Tbilisi Photo Awards as Best Portrait of the year, and consequentially exhibited in this festival that is the most prestigious in Georgia.
 Venturi is a very prolific documentary photographer who has published on several international newspapers and magazines.
 On his official website you can enjoy many incredible photos archived on different sections dedicated to his works for example in music, sport, theatre and advertising, with a particular attention to his interesting reportages around Italy and the world.
 From Cesena to Songdo. © Filippo Venturi

 “Der Spiegel asked me to photograph Anna last summer.
 They wanted some photos of the concert but, as in the afternoon I and the journalist who had to write the article were already in Rimini, we assisted to the rehearsals.
 We enjoyed the time with Anna and her crew eating, talking, joking and taking some other more intimate shots (like this one).
 Anna has the the gift to express a great energy, both when she appears quite in a photo and when she performs live on the stage.
 During the shooting there was a very positive and enjoyable mood and it was not difficult to do my job.
 In the evening, at the concert, Anna transformed herself completely.
 She was a force of the nature, something that we just had imagined during the afternoon, but that we could totally enjoy during the performance with the audience.” – Filippo Venturi